 My yoga practice deepened over the years and I started to take an interest in philosophy and noticed I was far less stressed, more patient and grounded than before.
-Anna Ashby, Senior Faculty Teacher at triyoga, is my teacher, I have practiced with Anna since 2007 and am proud to have completed my 350 hour Yoga Teacher Training diploma under Anna & Tony Watson’s guidance, which is accredited by both the British Wheel of Yoga and Yoga Alliance.
-My practice has moved from more dynamic to quieter styles in recent years and am most connected to Restorative yoga of which I completed 33 hours of Restorative Practices with Anna in 2018.
-I also hold 50 hour Ying & Yang Practice completed with MoreYoga.
+Anna Ashby is my teacher, I've practiced with Anna since 2007 and am proud to have completed my triyoga 350 hour Yoga Teacher Training diploma under Anna & Tony Watson’s guidance which is accredited by both the British Wheel of Yoga and Yoga Alliance.
+My practice has moved from more dynamic to quieter styles in recent years and am most connected to Restorative yoga.

 My Hatha Yoga teaching is mindful, grounded and alignment focused, encouraging a conscious breath during classes to keep connected to self.
 Students are invited to notice how āsana (postures) feel different between right and left side of the body; given subtle differences we have between sides.
 Suitable for Beginners.

-I had a long career as a HR Business Partner where I switched to full time yoga teaching, just before COVID, to achieve both personal balance and to increase the opportunities to share the benefits of Restorative & Hatha Yoga.
-Pre COVID, Yoga Assistant to Anna and Panilla Marott at triyoga Camden.
+I had a lengthy career as a HR Business Partner where I switched to full time yoga teaching, in March 2020, to achieve both personal balance and to increase the opportunities to share the benefits of Restorative & Hatha Yoga.